Leo Tolstoy: Influence

-In films
+In film and television

+The Death of Ivan Ilyich was adapted by Akira Kurosawa as Ikiru (1952).
+It was also the basis for Living (2022), with a screenplay by Kazuo Ishiguro.
+In the George Lucas television show The Young Indiana Jones Chronicles, later retitled The Adventures of Young Indiana Jones, a fictional Tolstoy appears as a mentor figure and friend of Indiana Jones.
+In the made-for-TV movie Travels with Father (1996), he is portrayed by Michael Gough.

 A 2009 film about Tolstoy's final year, The Last Station, based on the 1990 novel by Jay Parini, was made by director Michael Hoffman with Christopher Plummer as Tolstoy and Helen Mirren as Sofya Tolstoya.
 Both performers were nominated for Oscars for their roles.
 There have been other films about the writer, including Departure of a Grand Old Man, made in 1912 just two years after his death, How Fine, How Fresh the Roses Were (1913), and Lev Tolstoy, directed by and starring Sergei Gerasimov in 1984.
 There is also a famous lost film of Tolstoy made a decade before he died.
 In 1901, the American travel lecturer Burton Holmes visited Yasnaya Polyana with Albert J. Beveridge, the U.S. senator and historian.
 As the three men conversed, Holmes filmed Tolstoy with his 60-mm movie camera.
 Afterwards, Beveridge's advisers succeeded in having the film destroyed, fearing that the meeting with the Russian author might hurt Beveridge's chances of running for the U.S. presidency.